 That said, as this particular type of housing becomes more and more popular, or widely accepted, it is only a matter of time before manufactured homes are viewed as amazing long-term investments across the country.
 Learn more about why manufactured homes are becoming more popular here.

 Overall, purchasing a mobile home is a good investment.
 If you are looking to buy a few mobile residences, and rent them out, now is a good time to strike.

 Similarly, if you are considering a manufactured home for yourself, but are wondering if it is the right move, then stop!

 There are a few disadvantages to purchasing a mobile home, like more strict financing options and limited design schemes, but these are obstacles that you can certainly overcome.

 In the last few years alone, mobile housing has become more mainstream, which has caused lenders to ease up a little on their tough requirements.
-Moreover, mobile homes are customizable, and add-ons just need to be approved by the local building codes and the U.S. Housing and Urban Development (HUD).
+Moreover, mobile homes are customizable, and add-ons just need to be approved by the local building codes and the U.S. Housing and Urban Development (HUD Code for manufactured homes).